0xfalafel/blog/content/posts/trick-or-deal.md

 }
 ```

 Having functions pointers mixed with data is interesting for us.
-If we can tamper with the a function pointer, it might give us the ability to call other functions.
+If we can tamper with a function pointer, it might give us the ability to call other functions.

 ## Useful functions